 To fair the keel for best performance, I turned to the template that is included in the Swing Keel Refinishing DVD.
 To use the template, you trace the curve onto a piece of thin plywood so it is easier to handle and then cut it out with a sabre saw, jigsaw, or bandsaw.
 You hold the wooden template perpendicular to the keel centerline (as shown in the picture below), to check the keel shape and thickness as you add the fairing compound.

 The goal of the template is to make a standard NACA 13% foil shape for minimum drag and best pointing ability at the average hull speed of the C-22.
 Unfortunately, the template that is included with the DVD is the wrong shape because it is based on the wrong keel angle.
 It results in a keel that is 1″ too thick, creates excess drag, and stalls (stops producing enough lift to offset the excess drag) too soon compared to the 13% foil.
-Describing it is quite technical, so I will it in detail in a separate blog post, The Error in a Popular DIY DVD That Will Slow Down Your C-22.
+Describing it is quite technical, so I described it in detail in The Error in a Popular DIY DVD That Will Slow Down Your C-22.
 Don’t buy the DVD or, if you already have it, don’t use the template until you read that blog post.
 You could be wasting your time and money.

 Bell bottom keels

 The maximum thickness of my bare, unfaired keel near the bottom end was 3.5″ thick.
 That point is also nearer the midpoint of the keel than it should be when compared to the template as you can see by the gaps in the following picture.